gravitational/teleport/rfd/00XX-agent-census.md

 Different installation methods will be tracked with a new `TELEPORT_INSTALL_METHOD` environment variable:
 - [Dockerfile](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/charts/Dockerfile): `ENV TELEPORT_INSTALL_METHOD=Dockerfile` will be added to the Dockerfile.
 - [`teleport-kube-agent`](https://goteleport.com/docs/reference/helm-reference/teleport-kube-agent) Helm chart: `TELEPORT_INSTALL_METHOD` will be set to `"teleport-kube-agent"` in the [deployment spec](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/chart/teleport-kube-agent/templates/deployment.yaml#L129).
+- [`*-ad*.ps1`](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop): `setx TELEPORT_INSTALL_METHOD=ps1` will be added to one of these scripts.
+They are the recommended way to configure windows desktops.
 - [`install-node.sh`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/node-join/install.sh): `export TELEPORT_INSTALL_METHOD="install-node.sh"` will be added to this script.
 It is the recommended way to install SSH nodes, apps and many databases.
 Even though `export` doesn't persist across restarts, we can have the agent persist such value (and maybe all of the values sent in `UpstreamInventoryHello`) when it first starts.
-- [`*-ad*.ps1`](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop):  `setx TELEPORT_INSTALL_METHOD=ps1` will be added to one of these scripts.
-They are the recommended way to configure windows desktops.
+- tarball: Similarly to the above, we can add `export TELEPORT_INSTALL_METHOD="tarball"` to the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script.
+If the customer does not use the `install` script and instead moves the binaries manually, we won't be able to track this installation method.
 - `teleport configure`:
   - TODO: tarball, `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository
   - TODO: can it conflict with `install-node.sh`